dragonman225/nast/README.md

 ### Setup

-This project uses [lerna](https://github.com/lerna/lerna).
+This project uses [lerna](https://github.com/lerna/lerna) to manage the monorepo.
 If you haven't used it before, [this tutorial](https://github.com/reggi/lerna-tutorial) is a good start point.

 ```bash
 npm i -g lerna